m-riley04/AutoSortFolder/README.md

 - Run-in-background capabilities
 - Quick tray icon control panel

+# Planned Features
+- More sorting methods
+- More robust GUI, possible a "manager" of sorts

 # Installation
 1. Go to the [releases page](https://github.com/m-riley04/AutoSortFolder/releases) on the GitHub
 2. Find the latest release